Comparison of total $\sigma_k$-curvature: Introduction

+\begin{theor}[Chen-Fang-He-Zhong\cite{2025Volume}] Suppose $(M^n,\bg)$ is a closed strictly stable Einstein manifold with where $\lambda>0$ is a constant.
+Then there exists a constant $\epsilon_0>0$ such that for any metric $g$ on $M$ satisfying the following volume comparison holds:

-with inequality holds in either case if and only if $g$ is isometric to $\bar{g}$. \end{theor}
+with inequality holds if and only if $g$ is isometric to $\bg$. \end{theor}

 Inspired by treating $\sigma_k$-curvature as a generalization of scalar curvature, we observed that the total $\sigma_k$-curvature is also a generalization of volume, which in particular is the total $\sigma_0$-curvature.
-Based on this, we studied the comparison of total $\sigma_l$-curvature with respect to the $\sigma_k$-curvature and proved the following theorem: \begin{theorem} Suppose $(M^n,\bar{g})(n\geq3)$ is a closed strictly stable Einstein manifold with where $\lambda\neq0$ is a constant.
-Fixing $l<k$, then there exists a constant $\epsilon>0$, such that for any metric $g$ on $M$ satisfying
+Based on this observation, we studied the comparison of total $\sigma_l$-curvature with respect to the $\sigma_k$-curvature.
+For positive Einstein metric, we proved the following theorem: \begin{theorem} For $n \geq 3$, suppose $(M^n,\bg)$ is an $n$-dimensional closed strictly stable Einstein manifold with